Is TikTok Safe? A Guide for Parents

 Is Tik Tok Safe for Kids?
 The Dangers of TikTok

 Users can contact anyone in the world due to the public nature of the platform.
 Although you can block or report others for inappropriate messages, TikTok has no broader parental controls.
 Even if you set your own account (or your child's) to private, both of you may still be exposed to sexual or violent content posted to the public feed.

 Cyberbullying is also a major issue.
 People can create multiple accounts, using aliases to target others they don’t like.
 Trolling is popular on TikTok, too — especially through the “Reactions” feature, which allows users to respond to videos with videos of their own.
 At its core, TikTok encourages expression through music, but sometimes people express things that are highly personal or sensitive.
 Kids who admit to depression are often met with dismissive and sarcastic reactions.
-Some are even publicly encouraged to commit suicide.
+Some are even publicly encouraged to kill themselves.